Noble savage: Theories of racialism

-In 1860, the physician John Crawfurd and the anthropologist James Hunt identified the racial stereotype of the noble savage as an example of scientific racism, yet, as advocates of polygenism — that each race is a distinct species of Man — Crawfurd and Hunt dismissed the arguments of their opponents by accusing them of being proponents of "Rousseau's Noble Savage".
+In the 1860s, physician John Crawfurd and anthropologist James Hunt used the noble savage in their scientific racism project.
+As polygenists, Crawfurd and Hunt believed each race is a distinct human species and labeled critics of their argument as proponents of "Rousseau's Noble Savage".
 Later in his career, Crawfurd re-introduced the noble savage term to modern anthropology and deliberately ascribed coinage of the term to Jean-Jacques Rousseau.